gbmhunter/blog/content/programming/microcontrollers/stm32/_index.md

 ### ST-LINK/V2

 The _ST-LINK/V2_ is an in-circuit programmer and debugger for the STM8 and STM32 families of microcontrollers.
-It supports the SWIM (Single Wire Interface Module, for STM8 only)<<bib-st-swim>>, SWD (Single Wire Debug) and JTAG programming protocols.
+It supports the SWIM (Single Wire Interface Module, for STM8 only)[^bib-st-swim], SWD (Single Wire Debug) and JTAG programming protocols.

 ### ST-LINK/V2-ISOL